-The poor efficiency recorded relative to the final use of the energy, in particular in transport, both private and collective, in residential and public building, increases the economic returns from structural requalification operations aimed at pursuing energy saving goals.
+The poor efficiency recorded relative to the final use of the energy, in particular in transport, both private and collective, in residential and public buildings, increases the economic returns from structural requalification operations aimed at pursuing energy saving goals.
 The increase in the use of energy produced from renewable sources, with a view to achieving the goals set by the European Union by 2020 and (with the Energy Roadmap 2050) by 2050, also requires investments in the connection systems and in the local electricity distribution network, avoiding destabilizing feedbacks on networks due to the greater unpredictability of electricity generation using such sources.
-Italy consumes less energy than the average EU27, but it is behind Slovenia for coverage of electrical consumption using renewable energy sources.
-In Italy the gross production of electricity records figures of 50.3 GWh per ten thousand inhabitants, with a very slight fluctuation compared to 2011 (51.0), below the EU27 average (65.3).
+Italy consumes less energy than the average EU27, but it is behind Slovenia for coverage of electricity records figures of 50.3 GWh per ten thousand inhabitants, with a very slight fluctuation compared to 2011 (51.0), below the EU27 average (65.3).